iadcialim/standup-manager-js/README.md

 ## Future Enhancements

 Potential features for future versions:

-- Local storage persistence
-- Export discussion items
-- Customizable timer duration
+- Way for parctipants to add items to discuss later remotely
-- Sound notifications
+- Sound notification
-- Meeting history tracking
-- Dark mode

 ## Contributing

 Contributions are welcome!
 Feel free to:

 - Report bugs
 - Suggest new features
 - Submit pull requests